esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/01-intro-typescript.md

 The Kubewarden project currently uses Javy for these reasons:

-- Mature JavaScript engine (QuickJS) compiled to WebAssembly
+- Mature JavaScript engine (QuickJS) compiled to WebAssembly.
-- Support for [WASI interface](../wasi/01-intro-wasi.md) through custom host functions
+- Support for [WASI interface](../wasi/01-intro-wasi.md) through custom host functions.
-- Smaller binary sizes compared to other JavaScript-to-WebAssembly solutions
+- Smaller binary sizes compared to other JavaScript-to-WebAssembly solutions.
-- Active development and maintenance by the Bytecode Alliance
+- Active development and maintenance by the Bytecode Alliance.

 ## Javy limitations